kibook/dpemotes/README.md

 For txAdmin, you can put in in the Settings > FXServer > Additional arguments.
 There is even as a placeholder at this place specifically for this.

 SQL keybinds can be enabled in fxmanifest.lua, however have been commented out.
-Open it and remove the -- from line 6, then restart dpemotes
+Open it and remove the -- from line 6, then restart dpemotes.

--- dependency 'ghmattimysql'
+-- dependency 'ghmattimysql'.

-Other instructions please check the fivem forum thread
+Other instructions please check the fivem forum thread.

 https://forum.fivem.net/t/dpemotes-356ish-emotes-usable-while-walking-props-and-more/843105